twelch555/wp-cli-theme-active-on-sites/README.md

 WP-CLI Plugin Active on Sites
 ===============================

-A [WP-CLI](http://wp-cli.org/) command to list all sites in a Multisite network that have activated a given plugin.
+A [WP-CLI](http://wp-cli.org/) command to list all sites in a Multisite network that have activated a given theme.

+## Credit
+This is a copy of Ian Dunn's iandunn/wp-cli-plugin-active-on-sites package altered to apply to themes instead of plugins.
+All the good bits are Ian's; all the errors are mine.

 ## Installing

-`wp package install iandunn/wp-cli-plugin-active-on-sites`
+`wp package install twelch555/wp-cli-theme-active-on-sites`

 ## Usage

-`wp plugin active-on-sites <plugin_slug>`
+`wp theme active-on-sites <theme_slug>`

 ### Options
 [--field=<field>]